ligerlac/tiny-imagenet/README.md

 ## About TinyImageNet

 Tiny ImageNet contains 100000 images of 200 classes (500 for each class) downsized to 64×64 colored images.
 Each class has 500 training images, 50 validation images and 50 test images.
 More information can be found here: https://paperswithcode.com/dataset/tiny-imagenet.
-This implementation ingores the unlabeled test imagesto match (F)MNIST and CIFAR-10's structure.
+This implementation ingores the unlabeled test images to match the structure of MNIST, FashionMNIST, and CIFAR-10.

 ## Installation